Military of Safavid Iran: Commander-in-chief

 According to Mirza Naqi Nasiri, a high-ranking court official, the sepahsalar had supreme command of the army in time of war.
 Towards the end of the Safavid era the holder of the function was one of the council amirs, and, together with the qollar-aghasi, the two most important military officials after the qurchi-bashi.
-When Hosaynqoli Khan (Vakhtang VI) was appointed sepahsalar, he was also given a marshal's baton.
+When Vakhtang VI (Hosaynqoli Khan) was appointed sepahsalar, he was also given a marshal's baton.
 According to the Iranologist Willem Floor, this was the first time mentioned in historical records, that a sepahsalar was given such an item, distinct for a field marshal.

 Qurchi-bashi

 The qurchi-bashi (also spelled qorchi-bashi) was the commander of the royal bodyguard (the (qurchis) of the Safavid king.
 It was the oldest state rank of the Safavid Empire, and a "very important" official of the central government.
 He was always selected from the qurchi corps itself.
 Nevertheless, this did not create a mandatory prequisite for qurchis to be commanded by a qurchi commander.
 For example, during the sixteenth century, qurchis were often commanded in the field by other officials than from the qurchi ranks, including by high-ranking gholams, such as Mokhles Beg Gorji (a Georgian).

 The qurchi-bashi functioned in the same way to the qurchis, as the local lords to the Qizilbash tayefeh or il (i.e. tribal unit, clan).
 Reportedly, none of the qurchi-bashis possessed the rank of "khan", though some did have the rank of "beg".
 According to Masashi Haneda, this apparently indicated that even though it was a function of utmost importance, it was not considered to be a function of "the first-order".
 Haneda states that this is apparent through the Persian sources, which do not "pay attention to the nomination of the qurchi-bashi".
 The sources did pay attention to the appointment of the amir ol-omara, vakil or sadr.
 The conclusion according to Willem Floor is therefore, that the qurchis and the qurchi-bashi "played second-fiddle" to that of the leading Qizilbash lords.

 During periods of weak central authority, the post was immediately taken by individuals from the leading Turkoman Qizilbash tribes, i.e. the Shamlu or Tekkelu.
 The qurchi-bashi, alike all other important offices, had a deputy as well.

 There were also qurchi-bashis who were stationed in some of the provinces and cities.
 For example, the vali (governor, viceroy) of Georgia had a qurchi corps to serve him, including a qurchi-bashi, and a legion of specialized qurchis for his "accoutrements" (i.e. qurchi-e zereh, qurchi-e kafsh, qurchi-e tarkesh, etc.).
 These "provincial qurchi-bashis" however, were all subordinate to the supreme qurchi-bashi.